Athena Tacet is a visual journalist and international reporter specializing in geopolitics and human rights.

 Athena has visited more than 40 countries and has lived in the US, Cyprus, Thailand, Taiwan, and South Korea.
 She graduated from Concordia University (Canada) with a Bachelor of Arts degree in Political Science, a Certificate in Modern Arabic Language and Culture, and a Graduate diploma in Journalism.

-She speaks English, French, Greek, Italian, Spanish, and some Arabic (Modern Standard and Levantine).
+She speaks English, French, Greek, Italian, Spanish, as well as some Russian and Arabic (Modern Standard and Levantine).

 Feature articles, analyses, and on the ground dispatches from South Korea, Thailand, Taiwan, Greece, and Canada.